We all know that time of year. As the weather begins to cool, cases of the flu begin to rise, and the flu season begins.

 Flu caused by H3N2 viruses predominated during the 2017/18 flu season.
 Typically, flu seasons that are dominated by H3N2 activity are more severe, particularly among at-risk groups such as older adults and younger children.

-The symptoms of flu caused by H3N2 are similar to other seasonal influenza viruses.
+The flu symptoms caused by H3N2 are similar to symptoms caused by other seasonal influenza viruses.
 Symptoms typically appear suddenly and can include:

-Each year, the annual flu vaccine protects against three (trivalent) or four (quadrivalent) strains of flu.
+Each year, the annual flu vaccine protects against either three or four strains of flu.
+These are known as trivalent and quadrivalent vaccines, respectively.
 An H1N1, H3N2, and influenza B strain are included in the trivalent vaccine, while an extra influenza B strain is included in the quadrivalent vaccine.

-The flu vaccine tends to offer more protection from flu that’s caused by H1N1 viruses and influenza B viruses in comparison to H3N2 viruses.
+The flu vaccine tends to offer more protection from flu that’s caused by H1N1 viruses and influenza B viruses than flu caused by H3N2 viruses.
 This can be explained in a couple of ways.

-First, while all flu viruses mutate from year to year, H3N2 viruses tend to accrue more changes that are different from the H3N2 component of the flu vaccine.
-This can lead to a poor match between the strain included in the vaccine and the strains that circulate during flu season.
+First, while all flu viruses mutate from year to year, H3N2 viruses tend to undergo more genetic changes.
+This can lead to a poor match between the strain included in the vaccine and the strains that later circulate during flu season.

-The second factor has to do with how flu vaccines are produced.
+The second explanation has to do with how flu vaccines are produced.
 Many flu vaccines are produced in eggs.
 H3N2 viruses tend to adapt to growth in eggs more readily than other types of flu viruses.
-These egg-adapted changes can reduce the effectiveness of the vaccine strain.

 The egg adaptation problem will continue as long as flu vaccines are produced in eggs.
 While the H3N2 vaccine strain that was recommended for the 2018/19 flu season is different from the previous season’s H3N2 strain, it still contains the same egg-adapted mutation.

-Scientists are currently working hard to further develop effective egg-free methods of vaccine production to try to avoid these changes.
-In the meantime, according to the CDC, getting the seasonal vaccine is still the best way to prevent becoming ill with flu.
+Scientists are currently working hard to further develop effective egg-free methods of vaccine production.
+In the meantime, according to the

-Treatment of an uncomplicated case of seasonal flu, such as H3N2, involves managing symptoms while you recover.
+Treatment of an uncomplicated case of seasonal flu, whether H3N2 or another strain, involves managing symptoms while you recover.
 Ways to do this include:

 - getting plenty of rest